alex-prugh/decidr-app/README.md

   - Add about & settings pages
 - Infrastructure improvements:
   - An important improvement would be to remove any sensitive tokens / JWT key from the app settings.
 I only added it there for local development, but it doesn't belong there.
 It belongs in some sort of secrets manager (Vault, AWS Secrets Manager, etc).
   - I'd like to fully deploy this app and host on AWS.
 - **Error Handling:** Improve consistency in handling failures
 - **Testing Coverage:** Increase unit/integration test coverage
-- **Performance:** Optimize database queries and API response times
+- **Performance:** Optimize database queries and API response times.
+I'd like to add indexes to speed up queries.

 ---